Printfil Manual - Customizing the deployment

 This parameters can be used to change the running behaviour of Printfil.

 If you start Printfil by a batch file of your own, simply add them after PRINTFIL.EXE, otherwise you'll have to manually change the shortcut used to start it.
-The default one is placed in Start->Program Files->AutoStart, so that Printfil starts automatically at the PC boot-up.
+If you haven't unticked the options when installing Printfil, you've one on the desktop and one at Start -> Program Files -> Startup, that makes Printfil starting automatically at the PC boot-up.

 You can use only one of the following parameters at a time.